You are here

-The 2016 Fellow will gain experience in both technical and public services.
-The Fellow will work under the guidance of the Assistant University Archivist for Technical Services, the Assistant University Archivist for Public Services, and the Digital Archivist.
-Projects for 2016 include: conducting a survey of audio visual materials held within the University Archives and Public Policy Papers, researching and creating policies and procedures for web archiving quality control, and enhancing subject access to Mudd’s collections.
+The 2017 Fellow will gain experience in both technical and public services.
+The Fellow will work under the guidance of the Assistant University Archivist for Technical Services and the Assistant University Archivist for Public Services.
+Projects for 2017 may include: conducting a survey of current access options for born-digital materials, enhancing description of a highly used photograph collection in collaboration with Public Services staff, and migrating photograph and audiovisual descriptive data into EAD.
 Additionally, the Fellow will participate in the reference rotation, as well as conduct research for and assist in the installation of one or more exhibits.
 Previous fellows and their work are listed here.

 The Mudd Library is a state-of-the-art repository housing the Princeton University Archives and a highly regarded collection of 20th-century public policy papers.
 The more than 35,000 linear feet of archival and manuscript material are widely used by local, national, and international researchers.
 More than 2,000 visitors use Mudd Library's reading room each year, and its staff field some 2,000 electronic, mail, and telephone inquiries annually.
 A progressive processing program, the use of new technologies, and an emphasis on access and public service have ensured that Mudd Library's collections are ever more accessible.